 2. Features a 'Range' control so treble, full range and bass boost can be acquired.
 It also means it is well suited to either single coil or humbucking pick-ups of varying output and gain levels.

-5. Low noise circuitry using high grade Ero Vishay film capacitors, BC components Electrolytic capacitors and 1% tolerance metal film resistors.
+4. High gain low noise circuitry using high grade polystyrene film capacitors, long life electrolytic capacitors and 1% tolerance metal film resistors.

-6. A heavy duty cast aluminium enclosure finished in a highly durable powder coated paint job.
+5. A heavy duty small footprint cast aluminium enclosure finished in a Tri-mate Hammertone paint.